gstache/Sakuranov/# Space Cruise Murder Mystery.md

 - Anzhalt Combine (Heavily industrial, strict gender roles, an oligarchy of xenophobic corporations)

 ## Chapter events:
-1.
+1. Day 1
 	- Boarding delayed, Arjay, Emmit and Tavka become acquainted
 	- The captain is delayed by an engine repair, and must apologize to the vassal who issues a threat
 	- Emmit takes Tavka to get food, and Arjay meets them, introduces Anastasia and informs them they are invited to the captains for dinner
-2.
+2. Day 1
 	- Sirja (Captain Perspective) begins preparations for the formal dinner, introducing us to both the captain of the guard, the head of ship security, and their own idiosyncrasies
 	- Tavka (tav perspective) arrives at dinner, the first to do so.
 Light conversation with the captain and first officer moloto, other guests arrive.
 Notably, nothing is served and an hour or more passes until the vassal arrives, making a sideways comment to the captain about "being kept waiting".
 Service begins, The Vassal is lively and catty, but particularly fond of Arjay, whom she refers to as "The little Raja's eyes" Arjay brings up Emmit's service as a distraction, captain points out moloto's service as well.
 It turns out that they served in the same campaign, which Emmit refers to as "a waste of lives" triggering an enraged outburst from Moloto
 	- Emmit has taken this quite personally, and an argument ensues, leading to Moloto storming out of the dinner in a tremendous breach of protocol.
 The captain desperately tries to reign things in, but the Vassal is amused and insists dinner continue.
 While Anastasia insists the campaign was necessary for some factor of realpolitik, Tavka joins in to identify the resources expended and anastasia corrects him, potentially revealing their identity.
 As dinner concludes, Arjay invites the vassal to walk in the arboretum
-3.
+3. Day 2
 	- (Em perspective) The next day, emmit is enjoying some sun and sand on the Mediterranean arboretum beach when they are met by a former lover and comrade, who reveals they are now in private contracting but cannot share where and for whom.
 Emmit enjoys a moment of erotic reverie which is rudely interrupted by ship security.
 Tavka goes for a climb and falls for emmit a little more.
 The captain is told about the vassals death

-4.
+4. Day 2
 	- Ibanez and the imperator are at the crimescene, and it looks like an accident.
 The imperator is racist, and shoves ibanez.
 The captain arrives, and the imperator says they've already arrested the guests.
 The arrested people speculate, Tavka gets mad, Arjay points out that if they were still being held then something is wrong with the sensor simulation.
 In the simulation room, Ibanez, moloto and Imperator discuss how the simulation is wrong.
 Ibanez interviews Emmit, and is trying to play up his Eienvechni-ness.
+5. Day 2
+ - Emmit goes to party with Troye. it gets hot and heavy, and they kiss on the dance floor. but Emmit has a crisis of identity between who they were as a soldier and who they are now as themselves. cries, leaves.
+ - Tavka goes to the beach to calm down.
+Anastasia show up and tries to put the mac down on them, but Tavka demurres.
+Anastasia invited them to a party in the tropical petal on night 4, the event is the Ecstasy of Ranya, a Gujranya holiday. they accept, and return to their cabin. their cabin has been ransacked, and their tablet stolen. losing their cool, they find the nearest security staff and berate them for answers. a drunk and emotional emmit comes around the corner and joins in the shouting, demanding to speak to Ibanez. they eventually rach them on comms, and they deny searching.
+Emmits cabin is untouched
+ - we see the captain and sirja together after an intimate moment, they talk feelings
+6. Day 3
+ - Tavka sleeps in, and sees emmit receive a room service delivery, looking like shit.
+Tavka offers to return the favor from boarding, and offers to show them their patented hangover cure, but divulges no details except "dress for exercise"
+ - Ibanez goes to speak with the data ops engineer on the bridge, who says they haven't been tasked to decrypt the id used.
+Ibanez is shocked and confronts Moloto, who blames ops and gaslights Ibanez